Your first trip to Nashville or not, hopefully you’ll find these notes practical.

 Speaking of food in Nashville, you can get a history lesson on the beginnings of the Civil Rights movement while enjoying a meat-and-three plus local beer on the original lunch counters at Woolworth.

-In Nashville, they print the most Bibles in the world and the main industries are health services and…wait, what?… private prisons.
+They print the most Bibles in the world in Nashville, and the main industries are health services and…wait, what?… private prisons.
 But they call it the Music City for a reason.

 The Honky Tonk row